apache/geode/Code-Style-Guide.md

 developed using conventions based on
 +The Elements of Java Style+, by A. Vermeulen, S. Ambler, _et. al_.

-As an Apache project we are following the
+As an open-source project we are following the
 [Google Java Style](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html)
 guide, emphasizing a few of the more important points in this page.